danialafjeh/Project-8-Hotel-Reservation-Website/README.md

 # License

-This project is intended for educational and portfolio purposes.
+This project is intended for educational and portfolio purposes and it's not deployed on real host.